 Distance: 5k

 Conditions: Surprisingly cool evening for early August - it was 79 F when the race began.
+It was mostly sunny and there was quite a bit of daylight left after the race, given that the start time was 6:30PM.

 Check In: This was a simple process at Ambler Farm.
 There were port-a-potties by the start line and a handwashing station with real soap and water.
 I arrived early (for once) because I needed to grab my race t-shirt and send my intrepid spouse to the finish line to retrieve me because this was a point-to-point race!
 More on that in a minute.